CUDA is a team of experts both trained and experienced in usability principles and methods.

 Kim earned her Ph.D. in Cognitive Psychology (with Human Factors emphasis) from Purdue University.

-Xiaolu has a Bachelor of Science degree in Psychological Science from Purdue University and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.
+Kyle has a Bachelor of Arts degree in Cognitive Science from the University of Southern California and is a second year Master of Science Student in Human Factors Psychology at California State University, Long Beach.

 Donald Strand, Information Technology Specialist